MLSandoval/md-resume/README.md

 - Closely assisted executive-level producers with all day-to-day tasks
 - Maintained strong working relationships with studio contacts, managed cast, and delivered critical legal documentation

-### Soul Shelter Productions Los Angeles, 2013 - Present
+### AV Technician (Soul Shelter Productions) Los Angeles, 2013 - Present
-> Performed contract work as an A/V Technician
+> Worked on a per contract basis as an A/V Technician

 - Procured gear necessary for events ranging from weddings to corporate presentations and banquets
 - Assemlbed complex audio and visual arrangements for spaces large and small